HartmanHsieh/FwBox_Util/README.md

 # FwBoxLiteJson
 Very tiny json parser.
-It can't pasrse full tree, can only search for the key and get it's value.
+It can't pasrse full tree.
+It can only search for the key and get it's value.

-Example:
+Arduino example:
 ```cpp
 void loop() {
   // put your main code here, to run repeatedly: